M-Gweltaz/OC-Project-14-NPM-Lib/README.md

 A simple component taking only 4 params as props to work

-- @param {string} props.listName - The name and id attribute of the select menu, you can use it for styling.
+- @param {string} props.listName - The name and id attribute of the select menu.

   - ex : myTitle = 'myComponentTitle'